OUR COMMITMENT TO SUSTAINABLE TRAVEL

 Discover the biosphere reserve of Sian Kaán, exploring the marshes, mangroves, and the flora.
-You will visit a jungle engulfed Maya temple, take a boat trip along the water, down the ‘lazy river.’
-Your personal, expert guide will pick you up at your Playa del Carmen hotel at 8am and you will drive to Muyil from where you will enter Sian Kaán Biosphere Reserve.
+You will visit a jungle engulfed Maya temple, take a boat trip along the water, float down a natural ‘lazy river.’
+Your personal, expert guide will pick you up at your Playa del Carmen hotel at 8 am and you will drive to Muyil, from where you will enter Sian Kaán Biosphere Reserve.

 Conservation Efforts & Economic Opportunities

-With this experience participants are contributing to the community development and local economic impact. the Sian Kaan ecotouristic services are based in the conservation and preservation of the compromised ecosystems, and are serious committed with ecological sustainable development, generating Jobs for people that live in these communities and that are dedicated to conservation projects and educational programs, in local communities the surrounding areas of Sian Kaan.
+With this experience, participants are contributing to the community development and local economic impact.
+The Sian Kaan ecotourism services are based on the conservation and preservation of the compromised ecosystems and are committed to ecologically sustainable development—generating jobs for the people living in these communities.
+These experiences are committed to conservation projects and educational programs in local communities surrounding Sian Kaan.